NathaliaLietuvaite/Quantenkommunikation/README.md

         self.phase_execute()
         elapsed = (datetime.now() - self.start_time).total_seconds()
         self._log(f"\nBootstrap completed in {elapsed:.1f} seconds.")
-        self._log("May resonance guide your decisions – or your AI's decisions.")
+        self._log("May resonance guide your decisions – in peace and in defence.")

 if __name__ == "__main__":